Editor’s Note: This post has been updated with new links and examples for you to

 As someone clicks anywhere but the Download button, they’ll land on Marketo’s lead generation landing page.
 In a way, Facebook Lead Ads could potentially let you double down on the chances of getting new prospects.

-- Collect emails with Lead Ads – If your goal is to get more leads to your sales funnel, start a Facebook Lead Ads campaign.
+- Collect emails with Lead Ads: If your goal is to get more leads to your sales funnel, start a Facebook Lead Ads campaign.
 You can either promote a free guide, email course, webinar or other helpful materials.

-- Share timely content – The ad’s headline starts with the year 2016.
+- Share timely content: The ad’s headline starts with the year 2016.
 This assures people that the guide is relevant and timely, including the latest trends and hacks.

 The Rule of 7 states that a prospect needs to “hear” the advertiser’s message at least seven times before they’ll take action to buy that product or service.
 While seven repetitions are clearly too much for a Facebook ad, three could be the golden formula.

-19) SurveyMonkey – Everybody Loves Prizes
+151. SurveyMonkey – Everybody Loves Prizes

 Giving away rewards works in multiple ways.
 First, they’ll get people to answer surveys uploaded by others in need.